pscally1005/pscally1005.github.io/_posts/recipes/sweet-spreads/2023-05-21-sweet-potato.markdown

 - pumpkin pie
 - pumpkin spice
 - mashed sweet potato
 Description: This is less of a recipe and more of a method, as you'd probably use <a href='/misc/veggies#sweet-potato'>sweet potato</a> puree in something else.
-Try replacing mashed <a href='/misc/fruit#banana'>bananas</a> or unsweetened applesauce in my baked goods with this for a delicious fall twist.<br>&emsp;Similar is my <a href='/recipes/pumpkin-puree'>Homemade Pumpkin Puree</a>, which can also be used just like sweet potato puree!
+Try replacing mashed <a href='/misc/fruit#banana'>bananas</a> or <a href='/misc/fruit#apple'>unsweetened applesauce</a> in my baked goods with this for a delicious fall twist.<br>&emsp;Similar is my <a href='/recipes/pumpkin-puree'>Homemade Pumpkin Puree</a>, which can also be used just like sweet potato puree!
 Below are some great pumpkin or sweet potato recipes that you can use your puree on:<br><ul>
     <li><a href='/recipes/oats-pumpkin'>Pumpkin Pie Protein Overnight Oats</a></li>
     <li><a href='/recipes/pancake'>Pumpkin Protein Pancakes</a></li>
     <li><a href='/recipes/sweet-potato-banana-muffins'>Sweet Potato Banana Mini Muffins</a></li>